 Meditation and Mindfulness Magic

-Meditation and mindfulness have been found to provide many benefits for those who practice them.
-Mindfulness is when participants “live in the moment” and are aware of how they’re feeling emotionally and physically, and what they are thinking.
-It is a way of living, versus meditation, which involves practitioners taking time out of their day to practice.
+Meditation and mindfulness have been found to be very beneficial for those who practice.
+Mindfulness is when participants “live in the moment” and are aware of how they’re feeling emotionally and physically and what they’re thinking.
+It’s a way of living, whereas meditation involves practitioners taking time out of their day to practice.

 “One of the studies in our lab has shown that reductions in grey matter density in the amygdala following mindfulness training correlate with reductions in stress.
 That means that the more people reduced their stress, the smaller their amygdala became,” Dr. Greenberg continued, explaining the effects that mindfulness and meditation can have on the brain.

-“One of the main things related to mindfulness training is improvements in emotional regulation, so that you are better able to regulate your emotions.
+“One of the main things related to mindfulness training is improvement in emotional regulation, meaning that you’re better able to regulate your emotions.
 Because you practice noticing what you feel and what you think, you’re better able to nip the emotion in the bud.
-So once the stress begins, you realize it really quickly and are able to regulate it and prevent it from escalating into a full blown stressful reaction.”
+So once the stress begins, you realize it really quickly and are able to regulate it and prevent it from escalating into a full-blown stressful reaction.”